 The Houses are:

-Yes, you have the option of sending a nutritious home cooked packed lunch each day.
+You have the option of sending a nutritious home-cooked packed lunch each day.
 However, lunch must be brought to school by the student; drop off later in the day is not permitted.
 Packaged or store-bought food is not allowed.
 The school supplies a list of suggested foods for both morning snack boxes and home lunches.

 Students must commit either to school lunch or home lunch for the entire semester.
 This applies to Primary only

 Middle School students (Grades 6-8), students may opt for the school lunch or home lunch, while Upper Secondary students (Grades 9-12) have the additional option of purchasing food from the BD Canteen.